Top Free 50+ Idioms Starting With A [MCQs] for 2025

 10. “A Penny Saved Is A Penny Earned” means:

-Idiom means: Saving money is just as valuable as earning it.
-Correct option means: Saving is earning.
+Explanation: Saving money is just as valuable as earning it.

 Are you preparing for competitive exams or just love mastering English idioms?
 Dive into this comprehensive MCQs guide on “Idioms Starting with A” to test your knowledge and boost your language skills.
 Idioms add an impressive style to communication, and understanding them is key for exams, interviews, and daily conversations.
 In this post, we’ve compiled multiple-choice questions (MCQs) on popular idioms like “A piece of cake,” “A blessing in disguise,” and more.
 Helping you learn meanings, usage, and nuances effortlessly.
 Whether you’re a student, a job seeker preparing for competitive exams, or a language enthusiast, these MCQs will sharpen your idiom expertise.
 Let’s get started!